Safety tips for the Storm Season

 Another potential problem is electrical brown outs.
 A brown out is a momentary drop in mains power line voltage.
 It causes power starvation to the electrical device.
 In other words, your computer doesn’t get enough power.
 This can also potentially damage it.
 Brown-outs are generally transitory, but can last from a few seconds to minutes.

-You can buy specialized power supplies called an Uninterrupted Power Supply (UPS) to protect against brownouts.
+You can buy specialised power supplies called an Uninterrupted Power Supply (UPS) to protect against brownouts.
 These devices monitor for line voltage fluctuations, and when the power goes off, or has a serious fluctuation, the UPS built in battery backup power supply kicks in, and supplies power to your computer.
 This sort of device is more expensive, and is generally used by larger businesses, corporations, and government departments, to protect their important computers, and computer systems from damage.

 It is worth purchasing an UPS device if you get a lot of power fluctuations in your area, or to provide extra protection to critical computer systems.
 They can potentially prevent costly repairs, or data loss.